Principles for COVID-19 Vaccination in Musculoskeletal and Rheumatology for Clinicians

 VACCINATION OF THE CLINICALLY EXTREMELY VULNERABLE POPULATION (as previously defined)

-- Clinically extremely vulnerable people were offered vaccination against COVID-19 before the general population.
+- People previously defined as clinically extremely vulnerable (CEV) were offered vaccination against COVID-19 before the general population (see table 3 = vaccine priority group 4).
 Patients who have had both doses of the vaccine should continue to follow the public health guidance.
 The people they live with should continue to follow the public health guidance as long as they are in place, including if the CEV person has received the vaccine and also if they have received the vaccine.

 INTERACTION WITH ONGOING TREATMENT

 12. Considerations regarding the use of rituximab:

 Please read point 11 before reading this point.
 Although Roche, the manufacturer of the rituximab originator drug, has advised that a pulse of rituximab should be given ‘at least 4 weeks after a dose of the COVID-19 vaccine’, the update to the Green Book Chapter 14a on 21st January 2021 advises ‘ideally at least 2 weeks’, and the exact interval should be decided by clinician discretion.
-Depending on the urgency of treatment it would be preferable for the 2-dose schedule to be completed prior to commencing rituximab by offering the second dose at the recommended minimum for that vaccine (three or four weeks from the first dose) instead of waiting up to 12 weeks.
+Depending on the urgency of treatment it would be preferable for the 2-dose vaccination schedule to be completed prior to commencing rituximab by offering the second dose at the recommended minimum for that vaccine (three or four weeks from the first dose) instead of waiting up to 12 weeks.
 Local discussions will have to take place to explore possible logistical options to organise this e.g. the vaccinations could be done in existing hubs/centres or perhaps by a rheumatology department whichever works best for that geographical area.

 The following should be considered: